Celebrating Headset Hero’s – International Control Room Week 2020 – HM Coastguard Operation Rooms

-‘International Control Room Week’ is all about celebrating and thanking those people who are at the end of a ‘999’ call – From 21st to the 27th October 2019 the week is dedicated to celebrating the achievements of truly remarkable people who are at the end of the phone or radio when we need them, keeping us calm, reassuring us and updating us.
+‘International Control Room Week’ is all about celebrating and thanking those people who are at the end of a ‘999’ call.
+From 19th to the 25th October 2020 the week is dedicated to celebrating the achievements of truly remarkable people who are at the end of the phone or radio when we need them, keeping us calm, reassuring us and updating us.
 They stay strong, supporting us through the most challenging times.

-To mark the celebration, APD Communications have also pledged to donate £1 to Mind every time #UnsungHeroes is used across social media and in the press during the 21st – 29th October 2019.
+To mark the celebration, APD Communications have also pledged to donate £1 to Mind the mental health charity every time #UnsungHeroes is used across social media and in the press during the 19th -25th October 2020.
 Mental Health has such a huge impact on the emergency services.
 With over 9 in 10 workers experiencing low mood, poor mental health and stress at some point whilst working for the emergency services.
 The challenging nature of the job, with its unique pressures puts staff at greater risk.

-For more information on the week, visit: International Control Rom Week
+For more information on the week, visit: International Control Room Week

 More useful links